izzat5233/Nim-Game/README.md

 - Implement game with alpha-beta pruning to create an intelligent AI opponent.
 The AI player should evaluate different game states, considering possible moves and countermoves to make optimal decisions.
 - Develop an interactive user interface for the Nim game.
-Include options for players to input their moves and visualize the game state.
-Display the current state of the game, and available heaps.
+Include options for players to input their moves and visualize the game position.
+Display the current position of the game, and available heaps.
 - Implement a good evaluation function
 - Implement different difficulty levels for the AI opponent.
 Allow users to choose between easy, medium, and hard levels.